 The NEMA 14-50 EV charger is the most common type of Level 2 electric vehicle (EV) charging station that EV drivers purchase for home charging.
 Level 2 charging is up to 15 times faster than the standard Level 1 charger that comes with the purchase or lease of an EV.
-The NEMA 14-50 EV charger can be installed indoors, in the garage, or outdoors, in the driveway.
-It can charge battery-electric and plug-in hybrid vehicles.
+The NEMA 14-50 EV charger can be installed indoors, in the garage, or outdoors such as in the driveway.
+It can charge both battery-electric and plug-in hybrid vehicles.

 The NEMA 14-50 EV charger is well suited for all EVs currently on the market, including the BMW i3, Chevy Bolt, and all Teslas, and even some that are no longer available, like the Ford C MAX Energi and Fiat 500e.
 The charger comes in all different types of styles, brands, prices, and different types of smart charging capabilities.

 Every EV owner has different preferences when it comes to what they’re looking for in their home EV charging equipment.
 If you’re an electric car owner, deciding which NEMA 14-50 EV charger is right for you can be a challenge, so we’ve come up with this quick list to make choosing the best one for you easy!

 Best Value: Lectron NEMA 14-50 Level 2 EV Charger

 Best Smart Charging Features: Enel X Juicebox 40